 Sucralose is also suitable for people with diabetes, as it does not affect glucose or insulin levels.
 More still, it doesn’t increase bacteria levels in the mouth, so doesn’t cause tooth decay/cavities like sugar does.

-We use Stevia in our flavour pouches, which is a natural sweetener that comes from the leaves of the Stevia rebaudiana plant, but is not in original Huel.
-The reason Stevia is not used in Huel is because it is not as sweet, so requires more of it to increase the overall sweetness of Huel.
+The reason other natural sweeteners like Stevia are not used in Huel is because it is not as sweet, so requires more of it to increase the overall sweetness of Huel.
 It can also leave a very bitter aftertaste in larger amounts.

 Huel is suitable for both type 1 and type 2 diabetics.
 It is based on oats and is high in fibre.
 As with all food, if you're using medication to help control your diabetes you should structure your intake of Huel appropriately.
 Indeed, Huel is low in sugar, has a low GI (see below) and you can accurately measure the amount of carbohydrate you're consuming each meal; this may be useful depending on what medication or insulin regimen you're following.

 40% of the total energy intake in Huel comes from carbohydrates and this amount ties in well with Diabetes UK recommendations.
 Indeed, for diabetics who count their carbs to help manage their blood glucose levels (as detailed on the Diabetes UK website), please look at the carbohydrate information on Huel; for example, a 3 scoop Huel meal will provide 42g of carbohydrate.

 - Oat powder is low to moderate FODMAP, and as other Huel ingredients are low, this further dilutes any possible effects from oat powder.

 - Data from the Australian based FODMAP Friendly Food Certification program showed that pea protein is considered low FODMAP in small servings of 20g; 2.5 scoops of Huel has 18.4g.